Disneyland Park (Paris)

 Disneyland Park, originally Euro Disneyland Park, is a theme park found at Disneyland Paris in Marne-la-Vallée, France.
 The park opened on 12 April 1992 as the first of the two parks built at the resort.
 Designed and built by Walt Disney Imagineering, its layout is similar to Disneyland Park in California and Magic Kingdom Park at Walt Disney World in Florida.
-Spanning 56.656 ha—the second largest Disney park based on the original, after Shanghai Disneyland Park—it is dedicated to fairy tales and Disney characters.
+Spanning 56.656 ha—the second largest Disney park based on the original, after Shanghai Disneyland—it is dedicated to fairy tales and Disney characters.

-In 2016, the park hosted approximately 8.4 million visitors, making it the most-visited theme park in Europe and the 13th-most visited theme park in the world.
 The park is represented by Le Château de la Belle au Bois Dormant (Sleeping Beauty Castle), a replica of the fairy tale castle seen in Disney's 1959 animated film Sleeping Beauty.
+In 2024 the park hosted 10.2 million visitors, making it the tenth-most visited theme park in the world and the most-visited theme park in Europe.

 History

 In order to make things more distinct and not be a mere copy of the original, modifications were made to the park's concepts and designs.
 Among the changes was the change of Tomorrowland to Discoveryland, giving the area a retrofuturistic theme.
 Other altered elements include the Haunted Mansion, which was redesigned as Phantom Manor and a retro, more intense version of Space Mountain (now Hyperspace Mountain).
 The park's location brought forth its own challenges.
 Sleeping Beauty Castle (Le Château de la Belle au Bois Dormant) is said by its designers to have been necessarily reevaluated for a continent on which authentic castles stand.
 Modifications to the park were made to protect against changes in weather in the Parisian climate.
 Covered walkways referred to as "arcades" were added, and Michael Eisner ordered the installation of 35 fireplaces in hotels and restaurants.

 The park, as well as its surrounding complex, initially failed to meet financial expectations, resulting in an image change in which the word "Euro" was phased out of several names, including Euro Disney.
 The park was known as Euro Disney until May 1994, Euro Disneyland Paris until September 1994, Disneyland Paris until February 2002, and Disneyland Park (English) and Parc Disneyland (French) since March 2002.

 Michael Eisner noted, "As Americans, the word 'Euro' is believed to mean glamorous or exciting.
 For Europeans it turned out to be a term they associated with business, currency, and commerce.
 Renaming the park 'Disneyland Paris' was a way of identifying it with one of the most romantic and exciting cities in the world."

-On 14 March 2020 Disneyland Park, alongside the Walt Disney Studios Park, was temporarily closed due to the ongoing COVID-19 pandemic.
+On 14 March 2020, Disneyland Park, alongside the Walt Disney Studios Park, was temporarily closed due to the ongoing COVID-19 pandemic.
 Both parks remained closed for four months, resuming operations on 15 July with strict rules such as limited guest attendance, social distancing, and mandatory wearing of face masks.
 The park closed again on 29 October 2020 following a second nationwide lockdown.
-The park reopened in 17 June 2021.
+The park reopened on 17 June 2021.